 Einf.
 BA Politikwissenschaft/BEd Sozialkunde: Einführungsveranstaltung für Erstsemester und Hochschulortwechsler

-Instructor: Fabio Best; Univ.-Prof. Dr. Helen Callaghan; Dr. habil.
-Jasmin Fitzpatrick; Dr. Cornelia Frings; May Jehle; Sabine Schmidt; Dr. Annette Schmitt; Dr. Christoph Wagner -
+Instructor: Univ.-Prof. Dr. Helen Callaghan; Dr. habil.
+Jasmin Fitzpatrick; Dr. Cornelia Frings; May Jehle; Victoria Krüger; Dr. Christoph Wagner -

 Koll Examenskolloquium Bereich WG